 There are a lot of software that can perform that task but we tried and tested Restoro which worked like a charm on restoring our systems.

 One of the best features of this solution is to automatically fix all the problems with just a single click, including any security issues that may be causing this issue.

 - Click the Windows Start button, type cmd and select Run as administrator.

 - In the command-line, type sfc/scannow and press Enter.

 - The procedure should take a few minutes so try to be pacient.

-4. Run Reset this PC” from a recovery menu
+4. Run Reset this PC from a recovery menu

 - Click on Reset this PC.

 - Choose to keep your files and continue with the procedure.

 This might be a long shot, but there’s a chance that Reset this PC run through the Windows 10 interface won’t work.